decaylabs/moviedb/README.md

   2. **search_bar.js** - Renders a form that supplies the search term to an api call.
 The result from the api call update the redux-state movies.search property containing an array of ~10 objects.

   3. **movie_list.js** - Renders the list of search results.
 On update, the component refreshes the movies.movie state, setting the first item so that the movie_viewer displays the top result.
+The corresponding action also caches the api calls for all the items in the list to make user interaction smoother.
 Incorporates a responsive Scrollbars area for a clean organization of results.

   4. **favorites_list.js** - Before mounting, all the saved favorites are loaded from the lokijs database.
 The resulting array is then mapped over and rendered to favorites list.
 On click, it will update the  property in the redux-state favorites.favorite.